mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/basesourceswitcher.rst

 BaseSourceSwitcher
 ***********************

 BaseSourceSwitcher is a button group to change the map's background sources.
 The BaseSourceSwitcher allows you to switch over between the predefined source sets.

+You have the possibility to define groups.
+All sourcesets of the same group will be listed in a dropdown list with the group name as title.

 .. image:: ../../../../../figures/basesourceswitcher.png
      :scale: 80